Mr. Sterdley, make sure we don't lose that guy on line four.

 Wait a minute.

-Lucas, let's not get Star Wars yet, because I mentioned that as an afterthought.
+Lucas, let's not get Star Wars yet because I mentioned that as an afterthought.

-Right, but let's give the qualifiers though.
+Let's give the qualifiers, though.

-Madeline Albright and the leftists believe that the world was safer when there were two great nuclear powers.
+Madeleine Albright and the leftists believe that the world was safer when there were two great nuclear powers.

 She believed the concept that there were no good guys, that we were both the same, there was no difference, and that the existence of two superpowers effectively nullified them both.